geotools/geotools/docs/user/tutorial/quickstart/eclipse.rst

 Maven Plugin
 ------------

-The first alternative to putting maven into eclipse is to put eclipse into maven.
+The first alternative to using eclipse to setup a maven project ... is using a maven to setup an eclipse project.

-The maven build tool also works directly on the command line; and includes a plugin for generating eclipse :file:`.project` and :file:`.classpath` files.
+The maven build tool also works directly on the command line; and includes a plugin for generating eclipse :file:`.project` and :file:`.classpath` files used by :command:`Eclipse`.

 1. Download Maven from http://maven.apache.org/download.html